bmead92/Expeditors/README.md

 Once the database was filled, it was simple enough to query it and print to the console.

 # Assumptions
 Because the description was pretty open-ended about the input data, I decided that it would be safe to assume that the input file would be clean and formatted the same as the given input data.
 That is: 6 Strings per line where each line has FIRST NAME, LAST NAME, STREET ADDRESS, CITY, STATE, AGE.
-To make the data entry easier, I conversted the 6th element in each line to an int.
+To make the data entry easier, I converted the 6th element in each line to an int.
 This allowed me to read a file in, rather than hard code data entry values, and also makes is more easily scalable, with assumptions.

   # Concerns
   As a newly graduated developer, I do not have a lot of Unit Testing experience and feel as though this is the weak point in my final product.
 I plan to work hard to make this skill stronger and would appreciate any constructive feedback, if possible.